ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 title: "About and FAQ"
 ---

-Ansyble is an app for online conversations.
-Unlike most other chat apps, Ansyble is built on the open web.
+Ansyble is a web app for online conversations.
+Unlike most other secure chat apps, Ansyble is built on the open web.
 This means that it is designed to produce a seamless cross-platform experience.
 For instance:

 1. It's easy to get started: Just choose a username.
-There is no need for, or association with, phone numbers or emails.
+There is no need for any association with phone numbers or emails.
 2. Ansyble runs on any major browser (Chome, Firefox, or Safari), on either mobile or desktop, with no installation or downloads.
 The native app is entirely optional, as long as you have the URL ([ansyblemessenger.herokuapp.com/](ansyblemessenger.herokuapp.com/)).
 3. Messages are synchronized in real-time between however many devices you happen to be using.
-4. Messages are saved on the cloud, so you can immediately access and search them from any of those devices.
+4. Messages are saved on the cloud, so you can immediately access and search them from any of your devices.
-5. By default, Ansyble saves no personal information to your device.
+5. By default, Ansyble saves no personal information to your device, so it is reaonably safe to use on a public device.
 6. All communications and personal data are end-to-end encrypted.
 Nothing appears as plaintext to Ansyble except usernames and timestamps.
 7. You can easily export messages to CSV/Excel.
+(For those who like Ansyble's interface, I am also working on some sort of JSON export with offline support.)
-8. The interface is fast, simple, and optimized: Minimal so as to host the maximal number of features.
+8. The interface is fast, simple, and optimized, designed to be minimal so as to host the maximal number of features.
 9. Everything is open source, in one small HTML file you can access from your browser's development tools.

 In short, there should be a simple, fast, and fully functional username-based messaging application built on the modern browser.
 I wasn't aware of one, so I made one.